yojoots/libbitcoin-system-wiki/Prisoner's-Dilemma-Fallacy.md

 We can conclude that `P > S` holds, as `S` implies no international settlement and therefore no benefit from a [foreign exchange reserve](https://en.wikipedia.org/wiki/Foreign-exchange_reserves), and presumably economic sanctions are undesirable.

 To determine if `R > P` and `T > R`, an objective measure is required to relate sanction and seigniorage.
-This can be obtained by the observation that gold is subject neither to [seigniorage](https://en.wikipedia.org/wiki/Seigniorage) nor sanction.
-Given that a better alternative exists it would be chosen before Bitcoin.
+This can be obtained by the observation that Gold is subject to neither [seigniorage](https://en.wikipedia.org/wiki/Seigniorage) nor sanction.
+In other words Gold provides the same benefits as Bitcoin but without sanction.
+Yet the Gold option has not been chosen, which implies the Dollar outcome is preferred to Gold and therefore Bitcoin.
+As such, neither of these relations hold, invalidating the theory.
+The game does not represent a prisoner's dilemma.